 Don’t forget to add extra details that make your built in bunks complete.

 What about bookcases at the head of each bunk?
 Reading lights and outlets for plugging in cell phones and radios should be considered.
+You can hire experts like S&M Electric to install additional outlets.
 Drawers underneath the bunks provide valuable storage.
 Curtains that surround each bunk can block out light and provide privacy when “sleeping in”.
 Well placed “port holes” or round windows let in light and add interest.
 The sky is the limit when it comes to the materials and colors that can be used in the Bunk Room.

 Making the bunk room comfortable for everyone must also be prioritized since it will be used by multiple people at the same time.
 Invest in high-quality mattresses and pillows.
-To provide a comfortable temperature inside the room, hire an air conditioning services technician to install an air conditioning system.
+To provide a comfortable temperature inside the room, hire an air conditioning services technician like Hargrove-Neel that does AC installation in Lynnwood, WA and other areas to install an air conditioning system.
 If the ac unit breaks down, find a local ac repair contractor that offers 24/7 emergency air conditioning repair services like this AC repair in Denison, TX or HVAC repair in St. Louis, MO.

 If you already own a lake home or if you are planning to build one, consider a Bunk Room to provide extra sleeping space and personality.
 Most importantly, when designing your Bunk Room, HAVE FUN!!

 I guarantee the kids will!!